kosukeimai/dynCluster/README.md

 # dynCluster: Dynamic Clustering Algorithm [![Build Status](https://travis-ci.org/kosukeimai/dynCluster.svg?branch=master)](https://travis-ci.org/kosukeimai/dynCluster)

-This tutorial shows how to install and run dynCluster on [Amazon Linux AMI](http://aws.amazon.com/amazon-linux-ami/).
+This tutorial demonstrates how to install and run dynCluster on [Amazon Linux AMI](http://aws.amazon.com/amazon-linux-ami/).
 For more details of the algorithm, see [Imai, Kim, Liao (2018)](https://www.stevenliao.org/uploads/2/5/6/9/25699716/bigtrade.pdf).

 Dependencies of this package: